callum411/adidas-backdoor-bookmark/README.md

 A simple JavaScript extension that injects a given product SKU and size into your Adidas cart.

 # How to use
+1. Paste the code into a text editor
+2. Edit the variable named 'Region URL' (at the top) to your region URL (refer to figure 1a.1 below)
-1. Right click the bookmark bar in your browser
+3. Right click the bookmark bar in your browser
-2. Add a page
+4. Add a page
-3. Enter the title of the bookmark to your preference
+5. Enter the title of the bookmark to your preference
-4. Enter the code from [index.js](index.js) into the URL text box
+6. Enter the code from [index.js](index.js) into the URL text box

 # Functionality
 1. Enter the product SKU